ProfSaz/AU/Hash/README.md

 However, if you knew the hashes of some common inputs, then you could brute-force guess at the output or create a Rainbow Table to determine what that input is.
 This project has contracts with access control mechanism

 The index.js defines a function 'findColor' that finds a color based on a hash.
-The test.js tests the functionality of findColor using a testing framework and checks if the function returns the expected color for each input.
+The test.js tests the functionality of findColor using Mocha and Chai testing framework, and checks if the function returns the expected color for each input.

 ```shell